 Semenya wins in court again; claims was denied race entry

-LAUSANNE, Switzerland — Caster Semenya has won another court decision in her battle to get track and field's testosterone regulations thrown out.
+LAUSANNE, Switzerland (AP) -- Caster Semenya has won another court decision in her battle to get track and field's testosterone regulations thrown out.

 The Olympic 800-meter champion's lawyers say the IAAF, the governing body of athletics, has failed with an urgent request to Switzerland's supreme court to have the testosterone rules immediately re-imposed on Semenya.